th2-net/th2-codec/README.md

 #### Feature:

-* In case of decoding error instead of skipping group replace raw messages of empty or target protocol with `th2-codec-error` message in them```
+* In case of decoding error, instead of skipping the group, replace raw messages of empty or target protocol with `th2-codec-error` message in them

 ### v4.1.1